h2oai/h2o-llmstudio/documentation/docs/faqs.md

 If you really want to continue pretraining on your own data without teaching a question-answering style, prepare a dataset with all your data in a single column Dataframe.
 Make sure that the length of the text in each row is not too long.
 In the experiment setup, remove all additional tokens (e.g. `<|prompt|>`, `<|answer|>`, for Text Prompt Start and Text Answer Start respectively) and disable **Add Eos Token To Prompt** and **Add Eos Token To Answer**.
 Deselect everything in the Prompt Column.

 There are also other enterprise solutions from H2O.ai that may help you convert your data into a Q&A format.
 For more information, see [H2O.ai's Generative AI page](https://h2o.ai/) and this blogpost about [H2O LLM DataStudio: Streamlining Data Curation and Data Preparation for LLMs related tasks](https://blog.h2o.ai/blog/streamlining-data-preparation-for-fine-tuning-of-large-language-models/).

 ---

+### Can the adapter be downloaded after fine-tuning so that the adapter can be combined with the backbone LLM for deployment?

+H2O LLM Studio provides the option to download only the LoRA adapter when a model was trained with LoRA.
+Once the experiment has finished running, click the **Download adapter** button to download the lora adapter_weights separately from a fine-tuned model.

+---